LeeVaughn/100-days-of-code/log.md

 **Thoughts:** Really happy with how well this project is coming together and how the JavaScript and jQuery is becoming more and more clear.

 **Link to work:** <a href="https://github.com/LeeVaughn/local-weather">Local Weather repo</a>

+### Day 51: January 21, 2018

+**Today's Progress**: Added a toggle slider for Celsius and Fahrenheit.

+**Thoughts:** I like the look of the toggle but when I make it smaller it is slightly off center due to a right margin that I can't seem to locate.
+If I can't fix it I might have to go back to the drawing board on the button or go back to the original text toggle.
+My plan is to finish the project tomorrow one way or the other.

+**Link to work:** <a href="https://github.com/LeeVaughn/local-weather">Local Weather repo</a>